.

 To charge an EV, you can use a standard domestic 3-pin plug socket, but it is recommended to install a 7kW home charge unit for faster and safer charging.
 EVs come with a charging cable to connect to standard domestic sockets and public charge points.
 Higher powered DC charging units have tethered cables and look similar to petrol or diesel pumps.

 The time it takes to fully charge an EV depends on the type of chargepoint, battery size, and charging speed.
-A 7kW unit can charge a 40 kWh battery in 4-6 hours, while a 50kW DC rapid charger can add an 80% charge in around 1 hour.
+A 7kW unit can charge a 40 kWh battery in 4-6 hours, while a 50kW DC rapid charger can add an 80% charge in less than an hour.

 Smart charging is a convenient way to charge your EV at times when demand for electricity is lower, which can reduce peak demand on the grid and lead to carbon and cost savings.